sid2364/chess-training-bot/README.md

 # Chess Trainer Bot

-A simple chess bot for [lichess.org](https://lichess.org) that responds to game events and plays moves using Stockfish and the lichess opening explorer.
-The bot will try to match the opponent's rating so that you always get a fair game.
+A simple chess bot for [lichess.org](https://lichess.org) that plays moves using the lichess opening explorer with the Masters' database.
+Once we're out of book moves, the bot will try to match the opponent's rating so that you always get a fair game, using Stockfish.

 ## Setup